Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `MovementPreviewRadius`  (small positive integer, default 6)
 >
-> When non-zero, this much grid dots will be displayed during movement preview.
+> When non-zero, dots within this grid radius will be displayed during movement preview.
 >
 > This setting simply override `MoveConstants.ExperimentalHexRadius` in `CombatConstants.json`.
+>
+> Because settings this too high will overflow the game's dot buffer, it is hard-caped to 16.
+> The exact crash point will depends on terrain and mech.

 **Terrain Descriptions And Effects**